-LIFE SKILLS FOR ENGINEERS (Employability Enhancement Course) (Common to Civil, CSE, ECE, EEE & Mechanical)
+LIFE SKILLS FOR ENGINEERS

+(Employability Enhancement Course) (Common to Civil, CSE, ECE, EEE & Mechanical)

-- Develop communication competence for engineers. - Enable them to convey thoughts and ideas with clarity and focus. - Inculcate critical thinking process. - Prepare them on problem solving skills. - Provide symbolic, verbal, and graphical interpretations of statements in a problem description.
+- Develop communication competence for engineers and enable them to convey thoughts and ideas with clarity and focus. - Inculcate critical thinking process on problem solving. - Have an overview on career skills required in their profession. - Learn professional Ethics and Moral values. - Lead a team with more responsibilities to be succeedin their endeavour.